brtrdkeller/digitalinclusion/content/interviews/digital-accessibility/julia-mcgeown-2024-03-06.md

  - We are growing on Headtech (link not the same thing than accessibility)
  - There is a movement in learning domain
  - We are more that on our target.
- - What are n education sector
+ - What are in education sector
  - Connection with the team TIBET (inclusion economique) Mozambique
  - Synergy between this sector
  - Learn from the project we got (mastercard fundation)